 Structural retaining walls may not exceed an above natural grade height of four (4) feet, unless otherwise approved by the ARC.
 Multiple terraced retaining walls must be utilized where the overall height of retained earth exceeds six (6) feet.
-Where multiple retaining walls are used, each tier must be separated by a four (4) foot planting area unless otherwise approved by the ATC.
-Tiered retaining wall should not exceed twelve (12) feet above natural grade except in limited cases of uphill terraces based on landforms and topography.
+Where multiple retaining walls are used, each tier must be separated by a four (4) foot planting area unless otherwise approved by the ARC.
+Tiered retaining walls should not exceed twelve (12) feet above natural grade except in limited cases of uphill terraces based on landforms and topography.
 This requirement will be addressed on a case-by-case basis due to the different topography at Splinter Creek.
 Keystone type retaining systems are prohibited.

-2.11 Outdoor Storage and Trash Receptacles
+2.16 Outdoor Storage, Trash Receptacles, Clothes Lines

-Outdoor areas housing trash receptacles, maintenance or service equipment or overflow storage must be screened or concealed from all neighboring home sites by a wall or fence consistent with the requirements in Section 2.10 of the Architectural Principles.
-No metal pull-down doors may be used.
+Outdoor areas housing trash receptacles, maintenance or service equipment, overflow storage or clothes lines must be screened or concealed from all neighboring home sites by a wall or fence consistent with the requirements in Section 2.15 of the Architectural Principles.

-2.12 Screening of Mechanical Equipment
+2.17 Screening of Mechanical Equipment